 Now, that can easily be a place to upsell customers, but it can also be a helpful arrangement – sort of like Ikea where you can buy the furniture and do it yourself or just pay them to do it.
 If you’re the type of person who hates upsells, then this will be a big con, but otherwise the option plus the well-done education is a solid pro for using Volusion.

-Customer service can often be useless if they aren’t available when you actually need the help.
 Volusion offers support via phone, email, chat, ticket system, etc 24/7.
 In my experience, they’ve been awesome and very responsive.
 They seem to have invested quite a bit in international phone lines, their knowledgebase and chat software.

-Their customer service doesn’t stand out above Bigcommerce (which recently implemented 24/7 phone) or Shopify – but they do stand above the 2nd tier competitors.
-Plus – and most importantly – the 24/7 customer service is a huge pro vs. hosting and piecing together your own ecommerce site where you don’t have any dedicated customer service.
+Their customer service doesn’t stand out above BigCommerce or Shopify.
+But – most importantly – the 24/7 customer service is a huge pro vs. hosting and piecing together your own ecommerce site where you don’t have any dedicated customer service.
 It’s sort of like owning a physical store in a mall with 24/7 plumbing on call vs. a store you build, own & operate that might get flooded if you burst a pipe.
 And since Volusion is helping with their platform – they are more likely to be able to solve the root issue.

 This point actually segues nicely into the next pro of using Volusion – speed & security.